 Of course, when it comes to her own funeral, Arthur, who thinks about death “all day, every day” knows exactly what she wants.
 If possible, she'd prefer to die outside, at sunset.
 And she wants to be buried in a pink or orange raw silk shroud.
 Her funeral will be a party filled with music (Michael Jackson is a must on the playlist).
-She’d like her jewelry — an extensive collection of bangles and big earrings — hung on trees and for attendees to take the pieces they like.
-This tendency toward bright colors, generosity and liveliness mirrors Arthur’s sensibility in life.
+She’d like her jewellery — an extensive collection of bangles and big earrings — hung on trees and for attendees to take the pieces they like.
+This tendency toward bright colours, generosity and liveliness mirrors Arthur’s sensibility in life.
 Her smile is contagious.
 Arthur's yellow and magenta and green African-print frocks are a far cry from the drab, stereotypical wares one might associate with the death industry.
 In fact, there’s nothing grim about her or the work she does.

 “I think people don't talk about death, because we're not really comfortable with it," she says.
 "Yet, whenever I talk about my work, people always talk to me about death...
 I think my work gives people permission to talk about this thing that we all want to talk about anyway, yet we're just not doing.”